 Let’s discuss your experience with the permitting process.

-- Don’t underestimate the time needed find a location, negotiate a lease or purchase and permit and build your restaurant.
+- Don’t underestimate the time needed to find a location, negotiate a lease or purchase, and permit and build your restaurant.

-- Be prepared with business plan, financial statements and proof of funds.
+- Be prepared with a business plan, financial statements, and proof of funds.

-- Have a clear understanding of the infrastructure and city requirements for your concept including how much space you need for back of the house operations, storage and selling square footage.
+- Have a clear understanding of the infrastructure and city requirements for your concept including how much space you need for the back of the house operations, storage, and selling square footage.

 - Get a few opinions regarding visibility, access, and convenience for the sites you are considering.

 Michael Philippou & Victoria Philippou are the Co-Founders of Frozen Fruit Co.
 Frozen Fruit Co makes FroFru, a revolutionary vegan-friendly soft serve made just from fruit and natural fruit sugars.
 That’s It.
 That’s FroFru.
 Find them at 729 Montana Ave, Ste 2, Santa Monica, 90403, online at www.frozenfruitco.com or order online in the Los Angeles area through GrubHub, Postmates or Doordash.

 I like it so much very nice.